siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/flows.rst

 Pre-Defined Flows
 ====================

-The following are examples are pre-built :ref:`flows` that come with SiliconCompiler which you can use for your own builds.
+The following are examples are pre-built :ref:`flows <dev_flows>` that come with SiliconCompiler which you can use for your own builds.

 .. rst-class:: page-break